EaglerPorts/a1.2.6/README.md

 ## Quick Start
 ### Play Now:

 **Client:** https://eaglerports.github.io/a1.2.6/

-**Other Minecraft Web Ports:** https://eaglerports.github.io
+**Other Minecraft Web Ports:** https://eaglerports.github.io/

 ### Offline Downloads:
-You can grab the latest build here: [Releases](https://github.com/EaglerPorts/a1.2.6/releases) or compile it yourself.
+You can grab the latest build here from the [releases](https://github.com/EaglerPorts/0.0.0/releases) or compile it yourself.

 ## Compiling
 Run the `CompileClient` script to build the JavaScript and WASM-GC clients.
 The results will be in the `client` folder.